 So, in short, I believe the petting actions were provocative from the dog’s perspective, but not necessarily from the perspective of your daughter.
 You also must realize that provocation as an issue in dog bite cases is not a straightforward issue.
 Many variables must be assessed to conclude that any given act directed to a dog was provocative.

 One criterion here was the change in motivation.
 Your dog was resting before leaping and biting your daughter’s face.
 Another criterion is the nature of the response directed to the dog.
 The dog’s reaction was elicited through your daughter petting to the dog’s head.
 And next, the aggressive response from the dog was immediate.
 Change in motivation, the direction of the victim’s response, and the immediacy of a dog’s response are criteria that may be used in selected instances to define provocation, at least from the dog’s perspective.

 However, a concern in using these criteria has to do with the temperament of the dog.
 This border collie was already “primed” for human-directed aggression, and its inclinations to do so were recognizable given the previous attack on your four-year-old nephew.

 Hence, the question becomes, how can you provoke a dog into aggression who already has propensities for aggression.
 If, for example, this dog had no history of attack, then I would label your child’s behavior as provocative, but this was not the case in the current instance.
 Hence, the best explanation must be tied to the temperament of the dog not being able to tolerate certain kinds of social interaction.
-Whether this particular border collie, regarded by many experts as one of the most intelligent breeds of dog, is best described as a “dominant dog” is a a matter of controversy among academically trained animal behaviorists.
+Whether this particular border collie, regarded by many experts as one of the most intelligent breeds of dog, is best described as a “dominant dog” is controversial.
 This issue has been addressed in the book of John Bradshaw and other peer-reviewed scientific publications in animal and veterinary behavioral medicine.
 And other posts about provocation in dog bite cases can be found elsewhere on this website.